SL477/ML-FordUsedCars/README.md

 ## TODO:
-- Define ridge & lasso regression & LFGS (or whatever the accroynm is).
-- Sort out commented code
 - Translate code to Python
 - Sort out poster
 - Use k fold cross validation to see if that improves the error